haeggee/sergio_jax/README.md

 ```

 Additionally, it is possible to add technical noise to the expressions, as outlined in [run_sergio.ipynb](run_sergio.ipynb).

+## Differences to the original implementation
+To achieve a `jax`-compatible implementation, we make specific design choices that differ from the original implementation.
+Generally, we avoid a topological sorting of the GRN which is required for the original implementation.
+Instead, we perform repeated iterations of the CLE that updates the gene expressions *in parallel* for all genes and cell types.

+The most notable difference lies in the heuristic that is used to determine the half-response concentration of the Hill function.
+The original implementation uses a heuristic that is based on the ***mean*** expression of the gene, where the mean is taken both across all cell types, and (possible because of the topological sorting) across the already simulated cells.
+The original paper contains a detailed discussion of this design choice in the section "Estimating Half-Response Parameter" (page e4).

+We use a similar approach; however, we use the mean expression of the gene across all cell types of the *previous* simulation step, which allows iteratively updating all gene expressions in parallel.

+In our experiments, we found that both approaches lead to similar results, albeit the different implementation of course creates differences.
+We show a more detailed investigation and metrics in [compare_sergio.ipynb](compare_sergio.ipynb), where we compare the original implementation to our JAX implementation with the same set of graph and parameters.

+### NOTE:
+The authors of SERGIO also implemented a more scalable version of SERGIO (similarly, for steady-state simulations and not the dynamic simulation of differentiation trajectories) in Python, which resides in the ["v2" branch of SERGIO's github](https://github.com/PayamDiba/SERGIO/tree/v2).
+We have not compared our implementation to this version.

 ## Speedup
 |   `# genes`	|  SERGIO (_original_) 	|  SERGIO-JAX (incl. compilation time) 	| SERGIO-JAX (after `jit`)  	|